APPLIES TO: SQL API Azure Cosmos DB API for MongoDB

 Is analytical store supported in all Azure Cosmos DB regions?

-Can I disable the Synapse Link feature for my Azure Cosmos account?
+Can I disable the Azure Synapse Link feature for my Azure Cosmos DB account?

 Currently, after the Synapse Link capability is enabled at the account level, you cannot disable it.
 Understand that you will not have any billing implications if the Synapse Link capability is enabled at the account level and there is no analytical store enabled containers.